 Am I eligible to come to WYC for counselling?

-If you are unsure about whether your home address is in our district, then please contact us to check.
-If you are outside the area we cover we will do our best to provide details of an alternative counselling service more local to you.
+If you are unsure whether your home address is in our district, please contact us to check.
+If you are not in our area, we will do our best to provide details of an alternative counselling service local to you.

 How can counselling help me?